Azure/azure-sdk-for-net/sdk/eventhub/Microsoft.Azure.WebJobs.Extensions.EventHubs/README.md

 For the Event Hubs client library to interact with an Event Hub, it will need to understand how to connect and authorize with it.
 The easiest means for doing so is to use a connection string, which is created automatically when creating an Event Hubs namespace.
 If you aren't familiar with using connection strings with Event Hubs, you may wish to follow the step-by-step guide to [get an Event Hubs connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string).

-The `Connection` property of `Event HubAttribute` and `Event HubTriggerAttribute` is used to specify the configuration property that stores the connection string.
+The `Connection` property of `EventHubAttribute` and `EventHubTriggerAttribute` is used to specify the configuration property that stores the connection string.

 For the local development use the `local.settings.json` file to store the connection string: